LordNinth/Portfolio/Node/backend.md

     8. The response travels across the internet, back to Alice’s computer.

     9. Alice’s browser receives the response and uses that information to create and render the view that Alice ultimately sees!

+summary: browser sends http get + uri to server which is actively listening.
+Server receives the http request

+the server will process the incoming request, sends query to db and db sends response back.
+Server receives response back. and it is ready to construct and send response back to the browser.

+the response body has all information needed about the product, response header will have http status code 200 to indicate the request has succeeded.

+browser receives the response and uses that information to create and render the view.